alexa-pi/AlexaPi/CODE_NOTES.md

+## AlexaPi restart on crashes

+**Warning:** If you encounter crashes with AlexaPi, please report them, so we can fix them. **That** is the solution.
+This feature exists as a last resort when for example the app crashes after several weeks of operation due to some memory leak and there is no obvious way to solve it.

-### Always-on monitoring
+### SystemD

-If you select to install always-on monitoring, the system will re-spawn AlexaPi anytime it crashes.
-This is useful for a stand-alone device, but probably too heavy-handed if you want to use the Pi for anything else.
+This feature is controlled by a systemd unit override file _/etc/systemd/system/AlexaPi.service.d/restart.conf_.
+If you wish to enable it:
+`sudo mv /etc/systemd/system/AlexaPi.service.d/restart.conf.disabled /etc/systemd/system/AlexaPi.service.d/restart.conf`
+And to disable it:
+`sudo mv /etc/systemd/system/AlexaPi.service.d/restart.conf /etc/systemd/system/AlexaPi.service.d/restart.conf.disabled`

+And `sudo systemctl daemon-reload` for the changes to take effect.

+### Classic init scripts

+The feature is controlled by the presence of _/etc/opt/AlexaPi/monitor_enable_.
+If you wish to enable it: `sudo touch /etc/opt/AlexaPi/monitor_enable` And to disable it: `sudo rm /etc/opt/AlexaPi/monitor_enable`

+#### temporary setting

-To prevent the re-spawn from happening, add a file called "AlexaPi_dont_start" into the /tmp directory: `touch /tmp/AlexaPi_dont_start`
+To prevent the re-spawn from happening, add a file called _monitor_pause_ into the _/run/AlexaPi_ directory.
+`sudo touch /run/AlexaPi/monitor_pause` will do the job.
-This will kill prevent the script from creating a new instance of main.py, and a "kill" command will now truly kill the alexa program.  `rm /tmp/AlexaPi_dont_start` will return to re-spawning.
+This will prevent the script from creating a new instance of AlexaPi, and a `kill` command will now truly kill the alexa program.
+`sudo rm /run/AlexaPi/monitor_pause` will return to re-spawning.

 After a reboot, AlexaPi will be restarted and re-spawned as usual.

-### A note on Shairport-sync
+## A note on Shairport-sync

 By default, shairport-sync (the airplay client) uses port 5000.
 This is no problem if everything goes as planned, but AlexaPi's authorization on sammachin's design uses port 5000 as well, and if shairport-sync is running while that happens, everything fails.

 As a result, I have changed the authorization port for AlexaPi to 5050.
 Note that you will have to change the settings within the developer website for this to work.

-### Configuration
+## Configuration

 Configuration of AlexaPi is stored in a file called _config.yaml_, which as the extension suggests uses the [YAML](http://yaml.org/) format.
 AlexaPi looks for this file in several locations:
 - _/etc/opt/AlexaPi_